mjordan/islandora_workbench_docs/docs/hooks.md

 Each bootstrap script gets passed a single argument, the path to the Workbench config file that was specified in Workbench's `--config` argument.
 For example, if you are running Workbench with a config file called `create.yml`, `create.yml` will be passed as the argument to your bootstrap script.

 Shutdown scripts work the same way as bootstrap scripts but they execute after Workbench has finished connecting to Drupal.
+Like bootstrap scripts, shutdown scripts receive a single argument from Workbench, the path to your configuration file.

 A common situation where a shutdown script is useful is to check the Workbench log for failures, and if any are detected, to email someone.
 To register a shutdown script, add it to the `shutdown` option:

 ```yaml
 shutdown: ["/home/mark/Documents/hacking/workbench/shutdown_example.py"]